-Expenditures related to patent research and applications, which are primarily legal fees, are expensed as incurred and are included in SG&A expenses in the accompanying statements of operations.
+Expenditures related to patent research and applications, which are primarily legal fees, are expensed as incurred and are included in SG&A expenses in the accompanying condensed consolidated statements of operations.

-Stock-based Compensation
+Share-based Compensation

 The Company's employee and non-employee share-based awards result in a cost that is measured at fair value on the awards' grant date, based on the estimated number of awards that are expected to vest.
-Stock-based compensation is recognized over the service period.
+Share-based compensation is recognized over the service period.